 - Pointe Mouillee State Game Area – Just south of where the Huron River meets Lake Erie the Pointe Mouillee State Game Area, a major migration stopover point for many species of waterfowl.

-This stretch of river is currently serviced by one outfitter:
+This stretch of river is currently serviced by two outfitters:

 - Motor City Canoe Rental – Offers equipment rental (canoes, single and tandem kayaks, tubes) and transportation for a variety of Lower Huron River trips.
-They operate from two locations, Oakwoods Metropark and Flat Rock.
-Personal canoe and kayak transportation service is available.
+They operate from Oakwoods Metropark.
+Personal canoe and kayak transportation (porter service) is available.
 Motor City Canoe Rental.